This morning we heard from an irate reader, Latonia. Here’s what she said:

 The women in the TikTok story planned a vacation in Honolulu and on Maui.
 But, unfortunately, what happened didn’t go exactly as they had envisioned.

 1. The two took a test from a non-Hawaii trusted partner where they live in Raleigh, North Carolina.

 2. They flew first from Raleigh to Atlanta, then onward to Honolulu.
 It appears no one told them there was going to be a very serious problem when they arrived in Hawaii.
 (Important point here, the traveler is entirely responsible for meeting Hawaii entry requirements during COVID).

 3. On arrival in Honolulu, officials notified the pair that they did not have tests that could be approved for exemption from quarantine, which left the only choice as a mandatory one for 10-days.

 4. Rather than spend 10-days in quarantine jail, the two decided to leave Hawaii immediately and booked the next flight they could for California.
-They spent more than 24 hours seeking their testing exemption before returning to Honolulu to resume their Hawaii vacation.
+They spent more than 24 hours seeking their pre-travel testing exemption before returning to Honolulu to resume their Hawaii vacation.

 5. Relive their Hawaii COVID travel adventure on TikTok.